GoogleCloudPlatform/dlp-filter-for-envoy/README.md

-# Cloud DLP Filter for Envoy
+# [DEPRECATED] Cloud DLP Filter for Envoy

+This project is no longer actively developed or maintained.

 ## Overview